Optum/dce/tools/awsnukedocgen/README.md

 }
 ```

-## iampolgen approach
+## awsnukedocgen approach

-The approach of the `iampolgen` tool is to scan the AWS Nuke `resources` folder
+The approach of the `awsnukedocgen` tool is to scan the AWS Nuke `resources` folder
 for handling resources.
 It looks through each file for a call to `DeleteX` or
 `TerminateX`, and then looks at the services reference at the top of the file to
 build a list of likely candidates for supported delete operations.
 Using this